An Unparalleled Track Record in Railroad Injury Cases

-Managing Partner Jerry Schlichter is Designated Legal Counsel for the United Transportation Union and was Designated Legal Counsel for the Brotherhood of Locomotive Engineers & Trainmen when the union had a designated legal counsel program.
+Managing Partner Jerry Schlichter is Designated Legal Counsel for the United Transportation Union, the International Brotherhood of Electrical Workers, and was Designated Legal Counsel for the Brotherhood of Locomotive Engineers & Trainmen when the union had a designated legal counsel program.
 He is also a former President of the Academy of Rail Labor Attorneys, an organization that advocates for railroad workers' rights and rail safety, and has been repeatedly voted by his peers into “Best Lawyers in America”.
-Partner Roger Denton has tried many railroad injury cases with substantial jury verdicts as well, and has done so in courts in many states.
 Partner Nelson Wolff has also tried many railroad injury cases and obtained numerous substantial verdicts on behalf of injured railroad workers.
 He has also been repeatedly voted by his peers into “Best Lawyers in America,” has been named a National Top 100 Trial Lawyer by the National Trial Lawyers, and was recently selected “Railroad Lawyer of the Year” in the St. Louis area by “Best Lawyers in America.”

 The firm commands respect throughout the railroad industry for its representation of all crafts of railroad employees, including engineers, conductors, switchmen, maintenance of way workers, carmen, and shop craft employees.
 The firm has handled precedent-setting cases for railroad workers.
 For example, the firm obtained the first and only jury verdict for a railroad employee in which a jury found a locomotive not crashworthy.
 In another case, the firm obtained a verdict for a railroad employee of $5.5 million, the largest injury verdict against the railroad ever at the time.